 - An estimated 240,000 metric tons of plastic floats along the surfaces of our oceans, while another 8.5 million metric tons sink to the sea floor each year.

 Recycling’s current state – a broken system

 Recycling plastic today ends up being difficult because the process is so easy to corrupt.
 It’s very easy for plastic to become contaminated and then un-recyclable.
-Certain plastics, like straws and takeout containers simply can’t get recycled because of the food particles still on them.
+Certain plastics, like straws and takeout containers, simply can’t get recycled because of the food particles still on them.
 Once they reach a recycling center, they get tossed into the trash where they go on to a landfill or worse yet, the ocean.

+About 10 percent of all the plastic produced in the U.S. ever sees a second life as recycled materials.
 Within the United States, we also face an issue of capacity.
 Having outsourced our plastic recycling for so long to China, we don’t have the resources yet to take care of it on our own.
 Even if everyone put their plastics into the recycle bin properly, we couldn’t recycle it all.

 Developing the domestic market for recycled plastics can make a dent in our waste, but this initiative will take years to reflect true improvement.
 We’ll need new technology for sorting and recovering, as well as new ideas on how to use this material.

 Another element making plastic recycling a true challenge is that there are different types.
 Hard to recycle plastics include packing like plastic films and laminated plastics.
 A common way to get rid of them is to bury them, but adding to our landfills isn’t the answer, nor is it the only option.